dbus-cxx/dbus-cxx/doc/30-local-remote-concepts.md

 ### Bus Names

-When an application connects to the DBus, it is always assigned a unique name.
+When an application connects to the %DBus, it is always assigned a unique name.
 This unique name will look like `:1.20`.
 This unique name can be used to send messages to a particular application, but since this may change between startups it is not useful for most purposes.
 In general, we want to request a well-known bus name in the form of `com.example.MyProgram`.
-Some well-known bus names include `org.freedesktop.Notifications` (which displays notifications to the user), and `org.freedesktop.DBus`, which is the actual DBus Daemon control interface.
+Some well-known bus names include `org.freedesktop.Notifications` (which displays notifications to the user), and `org.freedesktop.DBus`, which is the actual %DBus Daemon control interface.

 Bus names must consist of at least two dotted sections with at least